iterative/dvc.org/content/docs/command-reference/add.md

 > treated as _changed_ by `dvc repro`, which always executes them.
 See `dvc run`
 > to learn more about stage files.

-By default DVC tries to use reflinks (see
+By default, DVC tries to use reflinks (see
 [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 to avoid copying any file contents and to optimize DVC-file operations for large files.
 DVC also supports other link types for use on file systems without `reflink` support, but they have to be specified manually.
 Refer to the `cache.type` config option in `dvc config cache` for more information.

+### Tracking directories

 A `dvc add` target can be an individual file or a directory.
 There are two ways to work with directory hierarchies with `dvc add`: